Are you interested in becoming a medical interpreter? Sign up Now and get started.

 Instead of addressing the other interpreters’ actions, I said, “We get into a lot of ethical gray areas when we’re alone with our patients.
 Since we’re here to help them communicate with their providers, it would be best if I could stay in the office until I’m needed.
 I’m happy to help whenever you need me.”
 The tech came to my rescue, saying, “I’ll get you a chair.”
 She was back a few seconds later, pushing an office chair.
 I sat in it for almost 4 hours.

 “We made it work”

-An hour into my assignment, I got to interpret for Claudia during a 20 minute group session.
-Shortly afterwards, the nurse and doctor left for rounds.
+An hour into my assignment, I got to interpret for Claudia during a 20-minute group session.
+Shortly afterward, the nurse and doctor left for rounds.
 When they got back, I said to the nurse, “Hey, I’m here if you need me to interpret for you with Claudia.
 Happy to help.”
 To which she responded, “Oh, the doctor talked to her during rounds.
 She understands some English.
 We made it work.”
-I screamed internally and then went to find the doctor to offer him the chance to go back and speak with Claudia about her mental health diagnosis in the language that’s easiest for her.
+I screamed internally and then went to find the doctor to offer him the chance to go back and speak with Claudia about her mental health diagnosis in the language that was easiest for her.

 We teach people how to treat us

 As our field develops and becomes more professionalized, we’re making incremental progress.
 People are beginning to understand why interpreters are necessary, and there are more and more training requirements for people who provide interpretation services.
 But many people in healthcare still don’t understand our role, and it’s still common to encounter interpreters who are working with no training.
 In many cases, we’re still equated with a bilingual family member instead of being seen as a professional part of the medical team.
 This is why we hear things like, “Oh can you walk her to the pharmacy,” or “Do you mind just telling her what this surgical consent form says,” or “Would you just sit with her for 4 hours on a psych ward without a provider present.”